Mark1002/randomuseragent/README.md

 # Random user agent

-This is a simple package for random browser user agent.
+This is a simple go package for random browser user agent.

 ## Installation
 ```bash